Skip to main content

 ARG VERSION=1.0

-β€’ Defines build-time variables
+β€’ Defines a build-time variable settable with --build-arg

 EXPOSE